 (children's ward) By discretion of the senior nurse.
 One caregiver only after 8pm.
 Please make sure children visiting are supervised by an adult at all times.
-One adult caregiver (16 years and over) can stay overnight. - Special Care Baby Unit: 11am 1pm & 3pm 8pm.
+One adult caregiver (16 years and over) can stay overnight.

+• Special Care Baby Unit:

+llam - 1pm & 3pm - 8pm.
 Only parents and caregivers can visit before 11am and after 8pm.
-Quiet time (no visiting) between 1pm and 3pm. - Delivery Suite: Visitors allowed if the senior midwife in charge agrees.
+Quiet time (no visiting) between 1pm and 3pm.